 RNLI Around the Mount Open Water Swim a resounding success!

-In near perfect weather conditions the second RNLI Around the Mount Open Water Swim took place on Saturday morning, September 10, raising money towards the Penlee Lifeboat Station Appeal.
+In near perfect weather conditions the third RNLI Around the Mount Open Water Swim took place on Saturday morning, September 16, raising money for the RNLI

-Competitors travelled to Marazion from all over the country to take part – Surrey, London, Essex, Dorset and South Wales.
-Each one had a different reason for embarking on this one-and-a-half mile route around the iconic St. Michael’s Mount.
-The youngest competitor was 14 year old, Lucy Rendle, daughter of the full time mechanic at RNLI Penlee Lifeboat Station, Tony Rendle.
-This was Lucy’s first open water swim and she completed the course in 54.51 minutes with her swim buddy, Fiona Hewett, from Mousehole.
-Volunteer crewmember at RNLI Penlee, Heath Robinson, also took part and raised an amazing £400 towards the Penlee Lifeboat Station Appeal.
+Competitors travelled to Marazion from all over the country to take part - Manchester, Surrey, London, Sussex and Herefordshire.
+Each one had a different reason for embarking on this one-and-a-half mile route around the iconic St. Michael's Mount.
+The youngest competitor was 14 year old, Summer Jeffery, from Perranporth who completed the course in 1:06:31, her Dad, Simon Jeffery, was also taking part.

-Around the Mount results and timings are available at;
+Around the Mount Swim results and timings are available at;

-Photographs of the event are available on the Penlee Lifeboat website – www.rnli-penleelifeboat.org.uk or on the Penlee Lifeboat Facebook page.
+Photographs of the event are available on the Penlee Lifeboat Facebook page - https://m.facebook.com/penlee.lifeboat/

 Key facts about the RNLI